SmartObject

 , a setter namedsetXyz()

-- Ensure the getter and setter are public or protected.
-They are optional – thus can exist as read-only or write-only properties
+- Ensure the getter and setter were public or protected.
+They were optional – thus could exist as read-only or write-only properties

 with a property: